F10

 - 4. Inspect wiring: Look for damaged insulation, stretched wires, or corroded connectors leading back to the main control board.

-- 7. Clear ice and reassemble: Fully defrost any remaining ice, then reassemble panels and restore power.
+- 7. Clear ice and reassemble: Fully defrost any remaining ice, then reassemble the panels and restore power.
 Monitor for recurrence of F10.

 Warning: Avoid bending evaporator tubes; they are thin and can be punctured easily.